 3. What is the employment rate of URSP graduates in a professional planning or planning-related job within 1 year of graduation?

-For those 2010 URSP graduates who did not go on to do further graduate study, 88 percent were working in a planning-related job within a year of graduation.
-For 2011 graduates the percentage was 81 percent, and for 2012 graduates it was also 88 percent.
+As mentioned above, for those 2014 URSP graduates who did not go on to do further graduate study, 100 percent were working in a planning-related by the summer of 2015.
+For students graduating in Spring 2013, 95 percent were working in a planning-related job within a year after graduating.
+For 2012 graduates the figure was 88 percent, the same percentage that it was in 2011.

 4. What is the cost of the program for a full-time student for one academic year?

-In the 2013-14 academic year, tuition is $573 per credit hour for an in-state Maryland resident and $1,236 per credit hour for a non-Maryland resident.
-Fees per semester total $403.15 per semester for both in-state and out-of state students who take 8 or few credits a semester, and $723 per semester for both in-state and out-of-state students who take 9 or more credits in a semester.
-This means that, for a full-time student who is Maryland resident, the annual cost (Fall and Spring semester) will range from $11,120 to $15,198 depending on how many credits (between 18 and 24) that a student takes that year.
-For a student who is not a Maryland resident, the annual cost of tuition and fees will be between $23,054 and $31,110 depending on how many credits the full-time student takes
+In the 2015-16 academic year, tuition is $632 per credit hour for an in-state Maryland resident and $1,363 per credit hour for a non-Maryland resident.
+Fees per semester total $423 per semester for both in-state and out-of-state students who take 8 or few credits a semester, and $760 per semester for both in-state and out-of-state students who take 9 or more credits in a semester.
+This means that, for a full-time student who is Maryland resident, the annual cost (Fall and Spring semester) will range from $12,896 to $16,688 depending on how many credits (between 18 and 24) that a student takes that year.
+For a full-time student who is a non-Maryland resident, the annual cost of tuition and fees will be between $26,054 and $34,232 depending on how many credits the student takes.

 5. What are URSP student retention and graduation rates, and the number of degrees earned each year?

 The following are the number of students who graduate in each of the past several years.
 Since at any given time, about a third of our students are part-time -- and take a longer than two years to